STashakkori/Better_Tropy/README.md

 # Tropy_Plus
-Helped Tropy entropy since it uses RGB.
-Added features. -ST
+Tropy entropy render suited for embedded systems plus some features. -ST

 Using RGB type coloring schemes no enough for console programs: